The Best Grow Light Ballasts of 2020

 Compact fluorescent grow lights come with ballasts integrated into their circuitry, so if you use these lamps, you don’t need to purchase an external ballast.
 LEDs used for growing do not require ballasts.

 Quality and reliability are as important as the power requirements for your bulbs when selecting a ballast.
 Grow rooms are wet and hot so when dealing with electrical devices a low priced device with a questionable quality is not recommended.
-It can be a challenge to find the right equipment whether you are a beginner or an established grower’s trying to replace or upgrade your system.

 Best HPS Grow Light Ballasts: